Juhani Aho

 Juhani Aho, originally Johannes Brofeldt (11 September 1861 – 8 August 1921), was a Finnish author and journalist.
-He was nominated for the Nobel prize in literature twelve times.
+He was nominated for the Nobel Prize in Literature sixteen times.

 Early life

 Juhani Aho was born at Lapinlahti in 1861.
 His parents were Henrik Gustaf Theodor Brofeldt and Karolina Fredrika Emelie "Emma" Brofeldt (née Snellman).
 The Brofeldts were a priestly family: Theodor was a relatively well-known revivalist preacher whose sermons were published in 1917 as Rovasti H. G. Th.
-Brofeldtin saarnoja and his father had been a chaplain and his grandfather a vicar.
+Brofeldtin saarnoja ("Reverend H. G. Th.
+Brofeldt's Sermons") and his father had been a chaplain and his grandfather a vicar.
 Juhani had two younger brothers Kaarlo Kustaa Brofeldt (1865–1936) and Petter Fredrik Brofeldt (1864–1945) who, following Juhani's example, adopted the Finnish names Kalle and Pekka as well as the surname Aho.

 From 1872 to 1880 Juhani Aho attended the Kuopion Lyseo, one of the few upper secondary schools offering education in Finnish.
 During his time at the school he adopted the pen name Juhani Aho for many of his school works.
 In the 1880s he studied at the University of Helsinki and was associated with political radicals.
 His literary pursuits were aided by Elisabeth Järnefelt and her circle, the "Järnefelt school", who were pioneers of Finnish realism.